-The real reason behind this method is to have an insight at a certain developement point.
-The number of flowering plants found is no guarantee of inflorescences that will later develope in the crop.
+Peak or first The real reason behind this method is to have stage of an insight at a certain developement point.
+The Second stage of number of flowering plants found is no quarantee of inflorescences that will later develope Third stage of in the crop.
 External factors, such as weather etc. during cultivation have a considerable influence on the actual developement of inflorescences and their length.
+Secondary fruit Inflorescence